Many marketers are still confused on the matter of using emoji in subject lines, whether it makes contacts go 😍 or 😤.

 Before jumping into the nitty-gritty, let’s talk a bit about emoji history.
 Then we’re gonna have a look at emojis in subject lines and inside emails.
 Plus, some things you should know to make sure your subscribers will see the emojis in your emails.

 Emoji is the first language born in the digital world.
-They give people the ability to add emotion to otherwise flat text.
+They give people the ability to add emotion to the otherwise flat text.

 The first emojis were created in 1999 by Japanese artist Shigetaka Kurita.
 He worked for DOCOMO, the main mobile carrier of Japan.
 Kurita wanted to create an interface to transfer information in a brief and simple way.

 The next step in the evolution of emoji was in 2010 when Unicode adopted emojis.

 In 2011, Apple added an official emoji keyboard to iOS.
 This became the next huge step in the popularization of emojis.
 Because it allowed people to access emojis from the keyboards on their phones.